If you're like me, you've found yourself staring down the list of impressively (and intimidatingly)…

 First, make sure that you’re using high-quality, fresh coffee beans.
 You don’t need to use a dark Italian roast.
 Many medium roast coffees make a delightful espresso.
 The main thing is that the beans are fresh.
 That means the least amount of time since roasting and brewing coffee immediately after grinding.

 Second, you need an even, finely ground coffee.
 A burr grinder will deliver a much more uniform grind than any blade grinder.
-You then need to measure your coffee, level it, and tamp it down in the portafilter basket.
+You then need to measure your coffee beans, level it, and tamp it down in the portafilter basket.
 The packed coffee is called a puck.

 Milk selection is also important.
 You want to use very cold milk, but not frozen.
 Fat and protein content also make a difference.
 You can get into the science of steamed milk.
 But most coffee shops use 2% milk, so you can go with that.

-When you’re done, be sure to clean the machine, especially the milk frother.
+When you’re done, be sure to clean the latte espresso machine, especially the milk frother.
 Also, make sure to follow the suggested maintenance schedule.
-This not only helps the machine last longer but will also make better-tasting coffee drinks.
+This not only helps the latte machines last longer but will also make better-tasting coffee drinks.

 It's all about the ratio of coffee, milk, and foam.
 A cappuccino has equal amounts of coffee, milk, and foam.
 A latte has much more milk than coffee with a light layer of foam on top.